StrwbryDev/EventHorizon/README.md

 # EventHorizon
-EventHorizon is an interactive game mode extension developed for the KSU Esports Minecraft server, aimed at boosting replayability and player engagement.
-It introduces random, server-wide events—categorized as positive, neutral, or negative—that challenge players to adapt and survive in both solo and team-based gameplay.
+EventHorizon is an interactive game mode plugin, originally developed for the KSU Esports Minecraft server, aimed at boosting replayability and player engagement.
+It introduces random, server-wide events, categorized as positive, negative, or neutral, that challenge players to adapt and survive in both solo and team-based gameplay.
 These unpredictable occurrences create a dynamic and thrilling environment.
-EventHorizon can run as a standalone mode or integrate seamlessly with speedrun and competitive events for a fresh, ever-evolving experience.
+EventHorizon can run as a standalone game mode or integrate seamlessly with other game mode plugins, such as survival games, speedruns, TaskCrafters, etc.

 ## Installation & Setup:
 The EventHorizon plugin is compatible with Minecraft version 1.21.4 and the corresponding PaperMC server.